-All extracted raw material was chemically treated and the final product was a chemical uranium concentrate sold abroad (in 2016-2019 to Canada and Russia, in 2020 to Canada, Russia and Serbia).
-In the last 25 years, the energy company ČEZ a.s. (ČEZ) has been the almost exclusive customer of uranium concentrate.
+All extracted raw material was chemically treated and the final product was a chemical uranium concentrate sold abroad (in 2015 to Canada.
+France and Russia).
+In the last 25 years.
+The energy company ČEZ a.s. (ČEZ) has been the almost exclusive customer of uranium concentrate.
 Uranium consumption purchased fuel elements at the Dukovany and Temelín nuclear power plants has ranged from 650 to 700 tonnes per year in recent years.

-The setting pit in Stráž pod Ralskem, where leachate waste from the deposit containing 0.030 to 0.063% of rare earths (lanthanum to gadolinium) has accumulated for 30 years, but also scandium, yttria, niobium, zirconium and hafnium is a potential resource of these metals.
-Apart from Zr, the reserves of these metals have not yet been evaluated.
+The setting pit in Stráž pod Ralskem where leachate waste from the deposit containing 0.030 to 0.063% of rare earths (lanthanum to gadolinium) has accumulated for 30 years, but also scandium, yttria, niobium, zirconium and hafnium is a potential resource of these metals.
+Apart from Zr the reserves of these metals have not yet been evaluated.